Limech/packer-templates/README.md

 ## Packer-templates

-Packer ([https://packer.io/](https://packer.io/ "Packer")) templates for building base VM boxes for CentOS/Red Hat Enterprise Linux 6.4 and 6.6.
+Packer ([https://packer.io/](https://packer.io/ "Packer")) templates for building base VM boxes for various flavors of Linux.

 ### Todo

 * Pass location of share in command line and standardize source based on corporate NAS location.
 * Pass build options like: